 One of the changes in business practices that the coronavirus pandemic has brought is that more meetings are conducted online.
-Whether you are a freelancer, an entrepreneur, or an office worker, you are going to have to get used to using technology like Zoom and Microsoft Teams.
-So, to help you make the transition from video chat to virtual business meetings, here are 10 video meeting etiquette tips.
+Whether you are a freelancer, an entrepreneur, or an office worker — you want to get used to using technology like Zoom and Microsoft Teams to ensure that you have your best video conferencing software at hand so that you will look professional.
+So, to help you make the transition from video chat to virtual business meetings, here are ten video meeting etiquette tips.

 1. Check Your Equipment Beforehand

 Always check that your equipment is working correctly before a video conference begins.
-Make sure that your microphone is picking up your voice, your speakers or headphones are functioning, and test your camera.
+Ensure your microphone is picking up your voice, and your speakers or headphones are functioning, and test your camera.
 Most video conferencing apps have utilities that you can use to verify that your equipment is working.
 There are online resources, like SpeedOf.Me and TestMy.net that will test your internet speed.

 2. Prepare Your Environment

 If you are attending a virtual business meeting while at home, make sure that you make a professional impression.
-Make sure that everyone in your household is aware that you are in a meeting so that no one interrupts you.
-Eliminate other distractions by turning off your phone and tell the kids to turn down the music.
+Ensure that everyone in your household knows you are in a meeting so that no one interrupts you.
+Eliminate other distractions by turning off your phone and telling the kids to turn down the music.

 3. Dress Appropriately for a Meeting